testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark:  **Do:** Put an invalid message in the queue, assert that...

-Ideas: Assert keep fetching more + Nack, see DLQ bullet, metric, fail fast, parall
+Ideas: Assert keep fetching more + Nack, see DLQ bullet, metric, fail fast, paralyze apps,

 <br/>